software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/ExitAnimations.md

     <AnimatedComponent exiting={AnimationName} >
 ```
 ### 3. Customize the animation
 Different type of entering animations can be customized differently.
-For the complete list of option please refer to the paragraph specific to the particulr animation type.
+For the complete list of option please refer to the paragraph specific to the particular animation type.
 ```js
     <AnimatedComponent exiting={AnimationName.duration(3000).otherModifier()} >
 ```